vlandeiro/yamlett/README.md

 ## Example

-As a simple example, let&rsquo;s compare a simple model run using a tracking approach similar to MLflow and the preferred tracking approach with `yamlett`.
+As an example, let&rsquo;s compare a simple model run that we first track using an approach similar to MLflow and then using the approach we advertise in this package.

 <a id="set-up-experiment"></a>